 - Lid design is open in the middle, leading to salt creep and leaving a vulnerability for jumpers

 - Very small area to work with if you have a pump failure

 This Biocube from Coralife is available in 16- and 32-gallon varieties.
 Included out of the box is a quality lighting system equipped with a 24-hour timer and three LED settings offering bright white light, sparkling blue, or color-enhancing LEDs for when its time to show off your reef.
 The tank also includes a filtration system and a near-silent submersible pump.

 The programmable LED lighting is one of the Biocube’s most attractive features.
 These lights can be programmed to create a day/night cycle in your tank which is designed to mimic natural light patterns.
 Once configured (which is simple enough, but the manual is of little help,) the lights are set-it-and-forget-it unless you want to enable the color enhancing LEDs to dazzle a guest with the contents of your tank.

 Even in the 16-gallon variety, the Biocube offers plenty of space to accommodate a heater and a nano protein skimmer, neither of which are included out of the box.
 However, Coralife offers nano protein skimmers and heaters designed specifically for their Biocube aquariums, which are worth looking into.

 The price tag on these Biocube aquariums definitely makes them a mid-range option, but the high-quality included features give a lot of bang for your buck.

 - Excellent LED lighting system with a programmable 24-hour timer

 - Built-in filtration system which can be customized

-- Coralife offers Biocube-specific accessories like heaters and nano protein skimmers
+- Coralife offers Biocube-specific accessories and upgrades like heaters and nano protein skimmers

 - Back of tank pump/filter area can be difficult to clean